Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

 \subsection{Dependency on graph parameters}

 The previous analysis showed a SPOA of 2 for arbitrary graph structures.
-In this section, we show how the SPOA may depend on the {\em structure} of the graph.
-In particular, we consider two extreme special cases: the complete graph on one hand, and the network graph on the other hand.
+We show how the SPOA may depend on the {\em structure} of the graph.
+In particular, we consider two extreme special cases: the complete graph on one hand, and the line network on the other hand.
 These two cases result from differences in the diameter and the connectivity.

-{\bf The Complete Graph. } This case was studied previously (in the section on CCC games), showing a SPOA of $1 + \frac{1}{k-1}$ for the the {\em one round} CCC game, where $k = |SOW|$.
-Here, we show that the multiple round version improves this bound to be $1 + \frac{1}{k}$.
-While the improvement is small for large $SOW$'s, for small $SOW$'s it is quite significant, e.g.~the SPOA reduces from 2 (with one round) to 1.5 (with multiple rounds).
+{\bf The Complete Graph. } In the CCC game, this case has SPOA $1 + \frac{1}{k-1}$ ($k = |SOW|$).
+The multiple round version improves this bound to be $1 + \frac{1}{k}$.
+While the improvement is small for large $SOW$'s, for small $SOW$'s it is quite significant, e.g.~the SPOA can decrease from 2 (with one round) to 1.5 (with multiple rounds).